burriach/edlab/content/authors/catherine-preece/_index.md

 - Collaborators
 ---

-I am a plant and soil ecologist and my current work focuses on the impact of drought on plant-soil interactions.
-Recently, I am particularly interested in differences in root and rhizosphere traits between crops and their wild relatives.
-I also study the feedbacks between plant and soil function and diversity, and the importance of soil communities for ecosystem stability.
+Her research focuses on how to increase carbon sequestration in agricultural soils.
+She is a specialist in plant-soil interactions, particularly in response to global change, and the characteristics of roots in wild relatives of crops.
 She is collaborating with the EDM in the framework of the ERC-StG STOIKOS to study the differences in elemental composition of crop wild relatives and modern crops.